-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 60-70 grape leaves (from a jar)
+- 50-60 grape leaves (from a jar)

-- ½ lb. ground pork (227 grams)
+- 8 ounces ground pork (227 grams)

 - ¾ cup fresh parsley, finely chopped